jacob670/java-aws-chat-application-v2/README.md

     - External API Requests
       - These requests are made from The Movie Database(TMDB) API and are incorporated in the application for information
 - **DynamoDB**:
+  - A NoSQL database stores a variety of features related to the application
+  - The primary key is the idToken, which will map and sort the users data in the table
 - **API Gateway**:
+  - 2 separate APIs are built and used
+    - Serverless CRUD API
+      - This API is used for CRUD actions for a specific feature of the app
+    - Movies REST API
+      - This API uses lambdas that are written along with external APIs, which are then called in the client-side
 - **Cognito**:
   - Cognito is used along with Cognito Pools in order to help authenticate and authorize the users of the application
   - The keys recieved from this service help make API calls and validate the user within the application